Romanian Passport — Who Is Eligible?

 Romania is one of the 27 member countries of the European Union.
 Thus, having a Romanian passport allows you to live, work, invest, and do business in any of the countries that belong to the EU.
 Holders of the Romanian passport still need to apply for visas to countries such as the United States, Australia, and Russia.
 However, they have full access to all countries belonging to the European Union – countries such as Italy, Malta, Luxembourg, the Netherlands, and more.

-If you are interested in obtaining Romanian citizenship, the law office of Cohen, Decker, Pex & Brosh will be happy to assist.
+If you are interested in obtaining Romanian citizenship, our law office will be happy to assist.
 Contact us today to determine your eligibility and we will help you obtain a Romanian passport.